 Below, I explain the four possibilities and an approximate “score” for each choice based on the goods attained.
 I’m not seeking precision with the numerical scoring, but rather a way to compare the relative outcomes of each choice.

 If you commit to living a devout Christian life, and Christianity is true, you gain the incommensurable good of knowing and loving God as well as being loved by Him for all eternity.
 Score: +1 Million

 If you commit to living a devout Christian life, and atheism is true, you do not gain eternal goods but you still gain the goods in this life that come with religiosity.
 Rota uses contemporary sociological data to show that religious people live very fulfilling lives here and now.
 Some of the concrete benefits are longer life spans and more fulfilling relationships.
 Score: +10

 If you do not commit to living a devout Christian life, and atheism is true, you do not gain eternal goods, and you may gain some additional goods in this life you wouldn’t have had otherwise.
 Score: +10 to + 20

-If you do not commit to living a devout Christian life, and Christianity is true, then you have a greater chance of a negative eternal judgment.
-Separation from God for all eternity would constitute the ultimate despair.
+If you do not commit to living a devout Christian life, and Christianity is true, then you have a much greater chance of a negative eternal judgment.
+Separation from God for all eternity constitutes the ultimate despair.
 Score: -1 million

 What do these scores show?
 By committing to atheism over Christianity, your potential gains are very small and your potential losses are huge.
 By committing to Christianity over atheism, your potential gains are huge and your potential losses are very small.
 This suffices to establish Rota’s thesis: If Christianity has at least a 50% chance of being true, you should commit to living a devout Christian life.